 Best saving tips when you travel to Israel

 #38 Don’t go…!
 Kidding… kind of… As we said above, it’s expensive to travel to Israel.
-However, there a few things you can do to make it more budget-friendly.
+However, there are a few things you can do to make it more budget-friendly.
 Here we will give you some of the best travel tips to save money while traveling in Israel.

-- If you are planning to travel to several National parks/reserves you should buy the National parks and reserves pass to Israel.
-There are several passes, that offer allow you to enter different parks.
+- If you are planning to travel to several National parks/reserves, you should buy the National parks, and reserves pass to Israel.
+There are several passes that offer allow you to enter different parks.
 Check here which pass is better for you.

-- The best way of saving money on food is by eating local street food, particularly the vegetarian dishes.
+- The best way of saving money on food is by eating local street food, particularly vegetarian dishes.

 - Public transports are relatively cheap.